stbnrivas/dataModels/Parking/ParkingGroup/doc/spec.md

     + Optional

 + `parkingMode` : Parking mode(s).
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: List of [Text](http://schema.org/Text)
     + Allowed values: Those defined by the DATEX II version 2.3 *ParkingModeEnum* enumeration:
         + (`perpendicularParking`, `parallelParking`, `echelonParking`)
     + Optional

 + `averageSpotWidth` : The average width of parking spots.
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: [Number](http://schema.org/Number)
     + Default unit: Meters
     + Optional

 + `averageSpotLength` : The average length of parking spots.
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: [Number](http://schema.org/Number)
     + Default unit: Meters
     + Optional

 + `maximumAllowedHeight` : Maximum allowed height for vehicles.
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: [Number](http://schema.org/Number)
     + Default unit: Meters
     + Optional

 + `maximumAllowedWidth` : Maximum allowed width for vehicles.
+Applications *SHOULD* inspect the value of this property at parent's level if it is not defined.
     + Attribute type: [Number](http://schema.org/Number)
     + Default unit: Meters
     + Optional